vippsas/vipps-developers/terminology.md

   each Norwegian citizen.
 This is also called "Fødselsnummer".

 * `orgno` - The organization number for a merchant.
 Nine digits.
-  For Norwegians, this can be used to retrieve information at [Brønnøysundregistrene](https://www.brreg.no).
+This can be used to retrieve information at [Brønnøysundregistrene](https://www.brreg.no).

 ## Danish terms